 The recording of information should be done following the exercise of sound professional judgement as to what information is necessary for safeguarding purposes.
-That information, once recorded, must be stored safely and securely only the headteacher/principal and DSL should have access to it.
+That information, once recorded, must be stored safely and securely only the headteacher or equivalent and DSL should have access to it.
 Individuals can request access to information held on them in line with GDPR.

-Regular review and oversight of low-level concerns by the Headteacher or equivalent which may be in discussion with the DSL, is required to ensure that the concerns are being handled appropriately and proportionately, that no concerns meet the threshold of an allegation, and that any subtle patterns of concerning behaviour are spotted.
+Regular review and oversight of low-level concerns by the Headteacher or equivalent is required to ensure that the concerns are being handled appropriately and proportionately, that no concerns meet the threshold of an allegation, and that any subtle patterns of concerning behaviour are spotted.